 For those who think that online book clubs aren't for them -- being there as much for the social interaction as they are for the engaging book discussion -- think again!
 Even if you are connecting over Google Hangouts, there are plenty of ways to add in the social connection you crave.
 From the comfort of your own respective homes, you can enjoy everything from mud masks to mimosas while connecting over your favorite characters.

 Get the inspiration you need from monthly boxes that bring more than just a good book.
-Try out Introverts Retreat to host a proper girl's night in with a box focused on both reading and relaxing, or let loose literary-style with The Intoxicated Intellectual, a monthly box that combines classics with homemade craft cocktails.
+Try out Introverts Retreat to host a proper girl's night in with a box focused on both reading and relaxing, or let loose with Shaker & Spoon Cocktail Club, a monthly box that delivers delicious recipes to whip up with your reads.

 If your book club is filled with first-timers feeling unsure about hitting those reading goals and deadlines, Once Upon a Book Club is a monthly box that can add a little incentive to not slack on the reading!
 Bringing an interactive reading experience, each monthly book arrives with 3-5 curated gifts, all wrapped and marked with a specific page number.
 Your reading group can use these special pages as targets, then gather online to open the next secret surprise together.
 It’s the perfect way to reward staying on top of the reading!

 You're the Author of the Rules